 The Sphinx |

-The Sphinx, a prominent landmark on the Gallipoli Peninsula; named after the Egyptian monument located near Mena Camp, where the Anzac forces trained before they were deployed to fight in the Gallipoli campaign.
+Bulent took us to many landmark place including a place where we could see a projection on the escarpment called the Sphinx.
+It is named after the Egyptian monument located near Mena Camp where the First Australian Infantry Force arrived and trained before they were deployed to fight in the Gallipoli campaign.
 The Sphinx was named by the ANZACs on landing day.
-They clawed their way up these steep hills.
+They clawed their way up steep cliffs beside the Sphinx.

 |